agastyabansalwork-code/AI-Resume-Analyzer-Job-Matching-Platform/README.md

 ```
 This will compile TypeScript to JavaScript, typically in a `dist` or `build` folder within the `backend` directory.
 You can then run the compiled code using `node dist/server.js` (or similar).

-## Contributing 🤝
-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a Pull Request.

-Please ensure your code adheres to the existing style and that any new features are well-tested.

-## License 📄
-This project is licensed under the MIT License.
-See the `LICENSE` file for details (if one is created, otherwise assume MIT).

-## Contact 📧
-For questions or support, please reach out to [sushilpatel5113@gmail.com](mailto:sushilpatel5113@gmail.com).

----

-Made with ❤️ by @sushil930.